Do you want to know the difference between a job and a career? Isn’t it just the same thing? Here’s my take on the matter.

 I’m telling you that you should do more than the minimum expected of you.
 Be positive in everything that you do and show an eagerness to learn.

-See the relevance in your job and make the most of it.
+See the relevance of your job and make the most of it.
 Have fun with your coworkers.
 Help people that need it.

 Doing the minimum makes your job boring.

 Most importantly, balance your work and your life.
 Make time to have fun outside of your work.
 Especially if you are working 8 hours a day, you should try to close your laptop at 5 pm so that you will be able to divert your time to other stuff aside from your work.

 I firmly believe that this allows you to do your job better when you have a fulfilling life outside of work.

 You are always the boss of yourself.
 You know yourself better, so if you are serious about your financial goals, here are ways how you can turn your job into a career.

 Know what interests you.
 If you are in a job where you are happy and it is your passion, then set a goal or plan on how you can achieve your professional goal.
 Also, know your skills and where you are good at, and develop them.
 Having a specific skill set helps you to make a mark in your job role.